 2013 Robert M. Solow Prize for Excellence in Research and Teaching

-Philippon has published widely cited papers in leading journals like American Economic Review, Journal of Finance, Journal of Financial Economics, Quarterly Journal of Economics, Review of Economics & Statistics, and more.
+Thomas Philippon's research has appeared in top-tier journals including the American Economic Review, Journal of Finance, Journal of Financial Economics, Quarterly Journal of Economics, and Review of Economics and Statistics.

-His research has often been featured in The Economist, Le Monde, Financial Times, The New York Times, and more.
+His work has also been featured and cited in major global media outlets such as The Economist, Le Monde, Financial Times, and The New York Times, highlighting his thought leadership in both academia and the broader financial community.